hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 <img src="../img/propeller_prop.png" width="700">
 </p>

 We can even assess how the `Frequency` changes across `TN` and `cold7` on average.
-As we have replicates, we can also show the variability with error bars representing the standard deviation.
+As we have replicates we can also show the variability - with error bars representing the standard deviation.

 ```r
 # Calculate average proportion and standard deviation